Private Windsor Tours

 An official residence of Her Majesty the Queen, Windsor Castle is a highlight of any visit to England.

 Windsor Castle is steeped in history, and is filled with beautiful works of art.
 I particularly enjoy the paintings – by Rubens, Van Dyck, Lawrence, Rembrandt, Bruegel, Raphael, to name just a few.
 Tapestries, chandeliers, porcelain, arms and armour, antique furniture – it would be possible to spend hours in the castle, but most people are happy to simply enjoy seeing the State Apartments, where the Queen spends part of her working life.
+St George’s Chapel in the castle is where Prince Harry married Meghan Markle in May 2018.

 Depending on your pace, it is possible to visit the Castle in 4-5 hours and then return to London.
 Below are some ideas for making it a full day.